Bee-Lab/BeelabPaypalBundle/Resources/doc/index.md

 If you need to pass some custom parameters to Paypal, you can use the optional second parameter of `setTransaction` method.
 For example, if you want to hide shipping address, you can do:

+If you need to use your custom class instead of bundle's `Service`, you can extend `Service` and define your class a public service.
+Using `service_class` option was supported, but it's now deprecated.

 ```php
 $response = $service->setTransaction($transaction, ['noShipping' => 1])->start();
 ```